hanqi-qi/hanqi-qi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hanqi Yan is a lecturer (Assistant Professor) at [King's College London](https://kcl.ac.uk/), Department of Informatics, affliated with the [NLP group](https://kclnlp.github.io/index.html).
 Before that, she was the postdoctoral researcher in the same department.(2024-2025).
 She mainly focuses on interpretability and robustness for language models on various reasoning tasks, especially from the representation learning perspective.
 She serves as area chair for ACL2025, EMNLP2025, and co-organized the student workshop at AACL2022.
-She obtained her Ph.D from the University of Warwick(2024), Msc and Bng from Peking University (2020) and Beihang University (2017).
+She obtained her Ph.D from the University of Warwick(2024), Msc and BEng from Peking University (2020) and Beihang University (2017).

 I am always on the lookout for excellent PhD students to work with me about LLM reasoning, robustenss, interpretability etc.
 - Fully-funded positions for exceptional candidates through KCL scholarships.
 These funding allocations are for full fees and a living stipend (London weighted) for any nationality.